amitgoyal1305/order-service/README.md

 # order-service

-Below Liks are for Services 8100 port for Order service and 8200 is for order item service.
+Below Liks are Port 8100 for Order service and Port 8200 is for order item service.

 Get Metod below are :